Web & Mobile Survey Tool for Schools and Parents

 Formulating our Hypothesis: Assumptions and Goals

-We anticipate that implementing a tailored and school-led survey functionality within would significantly improve the line of communication between parents and schools, creating a more meaningful educational experience for students.
+We anticipate that implementing a tailored and school-led survey functionality within would significantly improve the line of communication between parents and schools, creating a more meaningful experience for students.

 Taking the time to build an hypothesis, we were able to clearly define our assumptions, guide the design process with focused objectives, and establish criteria for evaluating the impact of our proposed solution.
 This approach ensured that our development efforts were aligned with real-world needs and provided a structured framework for measuring success and making data-driven adjustments.